ansible/galaxy_ng/docs/config/options.md

 # Configuration

-Galaxy NG is a Pulp Plugin and the configuration system is based on Pulp's configuration you can find more information about pulp configuration on [Pulp Docs](https://docs.pulpproject.org/pulpcore/configuration/index.html)
+Galaxy NG is a Pulp Plugin and the configuration system is based on Pulp's configuration.
+You can find more information about pulp configuration on [Pulp Docs](https://docs.pulpproject.org/pulpcore/configuration/index.html)

 !!! tldr